itf/led-curtain-2/README.md

 * Run: python LocalDisplay.py
 * Run: pypy Cli.py

+* Copy Config.py to LocalConfig.py, and modify it.
 If you are on windows you will have to run everything under cpython and there will be a performance problem:

 * Install pygame